 10. Black raised garden beds

-While timber planters are the most common choice for housing vegetables, I really like these black raised garden beds.
-The colour makes them stand out and adds style to this outdoor space… Proof that gardening is anything but boring.
+While timber planters are the most common choice for housing vegetables, I really like black-framed raised garden beds.
+The colour makes them stand out and adds style to your outdoor space… Proof that gardening is anything but boring.

 I know that for all of you type A people, messy garden beds can be a real drag.
 But gardening doesn’t have to end in an overgrown looking space.
 In fact, it can be really uniform and aesthetically pleasing.
-Just take a look at this space – it keeps everything in its place with black timber framing and cute little corners.
+Just ensure your space keeps everything in its place with black timber framing and cute little corners.

-How cool is this design?
 If you want to grow veggies like cherry tomatoes, why not use a cool metal arch and let them take over?
-I love how this little space is packed with plenty of goodness – there are stacks of kale, carrots and so many other greens.
+Even with a little space, you can pack it with plenty of other veggie goodness too, such as kale, carrots and so many other greens.